acciojob/method-overriding-bharathr18/README.md

  * "Invoking method from class A"
  *
  * Task 2:
- * create a class B which extends class A
+ * create a class com.driver.B which extends class A
  *
  * Task 3:
- * create object of class B and call method `meth` of class A with it *
+ * create object of class com.driver.B and call method `meth` of class A with it *
  * Task 4:
- * Now override methode `meth` of class A in class B, which returns the following string
+ * Now override methode `meth` of class A in class com.driver.B, which returns the following string
- * "Method is overridden in Extendend class B"
+ * "Method is overridden in Extendend class com.driver.B" *
- *
  * Task 5:
- * call this overridden method from obj of class B
+ * call this overridden method from obj of class com.driver.B */
- */